Pranathivutla30/LuminaGarden/Final_Project/README.md

 - **Forest**: Dense trees and a waterfall
 - **Park**: Paths, benches, and flower beds

-Each environment plays its own music: double click once for the music
+Each environment plays its own music: Double click once for the music
 - Valley: "All the Stars"
 - Forest: "Espresso"
 - Park: "Nadaaniyan"